Car or Camper

 Head for the Atherton Tablelands hills for a true taste of Tropical North Queensland.
 This hinterland that hugs Cairns is packed with all sorts of adventure, whether you’re in the game of chasing waterfalls, searching for scenic vistas or wanting to walk amongst a landscape that predates dinosaurs.

-Getting there is easy whether you take the Kuranda Range or Gillies Highway from Cairns, winding your way above the worry line to the Atherton Tablelands top, sitting 752m above sea level.
+Getting there is easy whether you take the Kuranda Range or Gillies Highway from Cairns, winding your way to the Atherton Tablelands top, sitting 752m above sea level.

 Cairns to Mareeba